by Venus Zoleta, on category "Car Insurance"

 Some warning signs to look out for:

 Not confident with your vehicle inspection skills?
-Take the car to a trusted mechanic and let him do the job for you.
+Take it to a trusted mechanic and let him do the job for you.